Two people look together at a digital hologram

 Multilateral cooperation

-The Export Credit Guarantees of the Federal Republic of Germany are subject to a number of international agreements.
-The regulatory objectives of these agreements are to prevent unfair competition in international trade and avoid crowding out private insurers.
+German export credit guarantees are subject to a number of international agreements.
+These pursue the regulatory objectives of avoiding distortions of competition in international trade and the crowding out of the private credit insurance market.

-The OECD Consensus is one of the crucial sets of rules and regulations governing officially supported export credits.
-The signatory states, including the European Union, already agreed in 1978 to apply certain standards to the national trade promotion.
-This was to guarantee that competition is driven by the exported goods’ and services’ price and quality and not by the scope and conditions of state support.
-The Consensus defines, for example, what financing conditions (amount of a down-payment, length of the credit period, amount of local costs to be financed, etc.) may be offered or how high the premium to be charged has to be.
-Since the business world is constantly evolving, the Consensus is regularly revised.
-Only transactions with repayment periods of two years or more are governed by the Consensus.
+The OECD Consensus is one of the central sets of rules for state-supported export credits.
+The signatory states, including the EU, agreed back in 1978 to apply certain standards to national promotion.
+The aim was to ensure that competition was based on the price and quality of the exported goods or services and not on the extent of state support.
+For example, the financing conditions that may be offered (amount of the down payment, length of the credit period, amount of the co-financed local costs, etc.) or the amount of the fee to be charged are regulated.
+As the business world is constantly evolving, the consensus is also regularly revised.
+Only transactions with credit periods of two or more years are covered by the consensus.

-Besides, Euler Hermes is a member of the Berne Union (BU).
-In the BU, both state and private (such as Allianz Trade), national export credit insurers share experiences and information.
+Euler Hermes is also a member of the Berne Union (BU).
+In the BU, national export credit insurers, both public and private (such as Allianz Trade), exchange experience and information.

-Within the framework of the Paris Club, Germany, together with other creditor countries, negotiates rescheduling agreements with heavily indebted countries.
-This may affect also transactions for which the Federal Government provided cover.
+In the Paris Club, Germany, together with other creditor countries, negotiates debt rescheduling with over-indebted countries.
+This may also affect transactions for which the German government has assumed export credit guarantees.

 Bilateral cooperation

-There are some countries with which there exist no reinsurance treaties either because there was not need so far or because the systems differ too much.
-Nevertheless, Euler Hermes maintains relations with most other ECAs in order to facilitate a cooperation in individual cases.
+There are no reinsurance agreements with some countries because there has been no need for them to date or the systems are too different.
+Nevertheless, Euler Hermes maintains relations with most ECAs in order to facilitate cooperation in individual cases.

 Apart from reinsurance, which is by far the most important instrument for providing cover for transactions involving a high amount of foreign content, joint insurance and parallel insurance also come into question when such transactions need to be covered.
 Which model will be used in the individual case, depends on the contractual arrangements of the respective export contract (see the diagram below).